 I actually got surfed out!
-First time that has ever happened to me.
-I’ve heard of this rare occurrence before from some fellas that had driven through mexico, but hadn’t come across it first hand.
+The first time that has ever happened to me.
+I’ve heard of this rare occurrence before from some fellas that had driven through Mexico but hadn’t come across it first hand.
 It was like the elusive purple unicorn!
 By the last day, I didn’t care that it was still perfect 4-5foot.
 I was totally exhausted and jaded.
 Nearly two months in Indo were pretty damn great, and I’m already itching to get back over there.
 For nearly 2 months I surfed as much as I wanted, or as much as the ocean and prevailing winds would let me.
 It was a lot of surfing, and I came away pondering a few new things about the human body.

 HERE’S WHAT I LEARNED….

 It’s all about recovery and mobility, so get to know your tennis ball or lacrosse ball.
 A 1hr surf session probably isn’t going to wreck your body, unless you’re in pretty bad shape, but 4-6hrs of surfing will take its toll on the energy systems and muscular systems.
 Muscles get sore, they get tired, they get tight, and they can begin to “stiffen” up.
 Here’s a simple, cheap, and effective way of keeping everything moving properly and feeling good.

 If you’re surfing often, spending just a few minutes per day rolling out commonly stiff areas can make a massive difference in maintaining optimal joint mobility, and simply not hurting!
 Too much tension in the lats can affect your shoulder flexion, which can offset your paddling stroke and promote shoulder impingement… tennis ball.
 Lower Back tension from holding a paddling posture on repeated 150meter paddle outs… tennis ball.